mjcraighead/make-py/README.md

 - More deterministic and parallel than ad-hoc scripts.
 - Fully inspectable - you can read the whole thing in one sitting and know what your build system is doing.

+It treats builds as hermetic, deterministic processes - a simple, elegant idea that much heavier systems tend to obscure beneath layers of machinery that might not be necessary after all.

-When your build tool fits in a single file, debugging and trust become much easier.
+When your build tool fits in a single file, *debugging* and *trust* become much easier.

 ## 📜 License
 MIT License